escobard/Event-Planner-Polymer/README.md

 ## Known Bugs
 - Google place autocomplete does not recognize paper inputs as HTMLInputElements
 - When editing an event, event input text is autofilled with most recent entry.
+- On browsers other than chrome, shadowDOM elements are not being recognized so progress bars, and hidden checkbox fields are not working

 ## Libraries, Frameworks